Amzani/apidesk-sdk-test-def/docs/models/components/activitiessortdirection.md

 # ActivitiesSortDirection

-Specifies the order in which the results should be sorted.
-Use 'asc' for ascending order or 'desc' for descending order.
-This parameter helps in organizing the retrieved activities based on a specified field.
+The direction in which to sort the results.
+Use 'asc' for ascending or 'desc' for descending order to control the sequence of the returned activities.

 ## Example Usage